 In the 2011-12 season, Al Shorta were on course for a top-four finish but a run of 6 losses in a row led them to 7th place in the Iraqi League.

 Al Shorta had a fantastic 2012-13 season, winning the Iraqi Premier League for the first time since 1998 and losing just two games in the entire season.
 They clinched the league title on the last day of the season by beating Al Talaba 3-0, sparking wild celebrations in the national stadium.
-They also defeated Al Zawraa 1-0 to win the Brotherhood, Love and Peace Cup 2013.
-As league champions, Al Shorta are competing in the AFC Cup this season.
+They also defeated Al Zawraa 1-0 to win the 2013 Baghdad Cup.
+As league champions, Al Shorta qualified for the AFC Cup for the first time in their history.

 FAMOUS PLAYERS AND COACHES

 Al Shorta have had many talented and famous Iraqi players play for the club before.
-The most famous player to play for Al Shorta was arguably the greatest ever player to play in the Iraqi League, Hashim Ridha, who had four different spells with the club.
+One of the most famous players to play for Al Shorta was a man considered by many as one of the greatest ever players to play in the Iraqi League, Hashim Ridha, who had four different spells with the club.
 The striker was the Iraqi League top scorer in the 1998-99 and 2001-02 seasons, scoring many famous and brilliant goals.
 He returned to the club for the last time in the 2010-11 season, scoring one goal in his final spell against Al Ramadi in a 2-1 loss.
 He finally retired in 2013, and had a retirement ceremony before a match between Al Shorta and Al Zawraa (two of his former clubs).
 The ceremony included a mini-testimonial match, in which Hashim Ridha scored a goal for Al Shorta.

 Emad Hashim, the goalkeeper who appeared 75 times in the Iraqi national team shirt, played for Al Shorta for 14 years, winning many trophies for the club.
 Players such as Basem Qasem, Raad Hammoudi, Fatah Nsaief and Shaker Mahmoud played for Iraq in the 1986 FIFA World Cup and are regarded as legends for Al Shorta, along with Saad Qais, who had two different spells with Al Shorta.
 Yunes Abed Ali and Mohammed Tabra, both recent Al Shorta managers, also played for the club.
 Yunes Abed Ali is Al Shorta's all-time top goalscorer and was the Iraqi League's top scorer in the 1993-94 season with 36 goals, the highest amount of goals a player has ever scored in one league season.
 He has scored the fourth most goals in Iraqi League history with a total of 153 league goals.
-Another legend is Abid Kadhim.
-Abid is the most-capped player in Al Shorta's history.
-There is a reason why he appeared so frequently in an Al Shorta shirt; it was because he was such a talented player and one that will never be forgotten.
-He also coached Al Shorta to the 1985 Arab Police Championship Cup title, further cementing his place as a legend.
+Another legend is late defender and former Iraq captain Abid Kadhim.
+Abid is the most-capped player in Al Shorta's history and one of Iraq's best ever players.
+He was a leader on the pitch, leading Aliyat Al Shorta to a number of League of Institutes titles in the 1960's and winning both the 1966 Arab Nations Cup and the 1972 World Military Cup with Iraq.
+He also coached Al Shorta to the 1985 Arab Police Championship Cup title, further cementing his place as an Al Shorta legend.

 Al Shorta's most famous manager is Ammo Baba.
-Al Shorta was the last team Ammo Baba manged in his 32-year managerial career, where he won the Umm Al Ma'arak Cup.
-Old players such as Basem Qasem, Yunes Abed Ali, Mohammed Tabra and Douglas Aziz returned to manage the club, with the latter achieving league success with Al Shorta.
-Wathik Naji and Anwar Jassam are examples of many other coaches that are regarded as true legends to this club, as well as Thair Jasam, who coached Al Shorta to a first league title for fifteen years in 2013.
+He managed the club three times (in 1992, 1997 and 2002) in his 32-year managerial career and in 2002 he led the club to victory in the Umm Al Ma'arak Cup.
+Al Shorta was the last team he managed in his career.
+Former players such as Abid Kadhim, Basem Qasem, Yunes Abed Ali, Mohammed Tabra and Douglas Aziz have returned to manage the club, with the latter achieving both Iraqi League success and Arab Champions League success with Al Shorta.
+Wathik Naji and Anwar Jassam are examples of other coaches that are regarded as true legends to this club, as well as Thair Jasam, who coached Al Shorta to a first league title for fifteen years in 2013.
+Brazilian manager Lorival Santos, although not popular with all of the supporters, was the club's second ever foreign manager and the first ever foreign manager to win the Iraqi League with the club.
+He is also the second foreign manager to win the Iraqi League in the history of the competition.

 ULTRAS GREEN HARP

 In 2012 (a few games into the 2012-13 season), Al Shorta fans founded a supporters group called 'Ultras Green Harp'.
 The number of members increased from day one, and the group's logos and banners can now be seen in every stadium that the club play in.
 The foundation of the Ultras Green Harp group has significantly increased both the number of Al Shorta fans in stadiums and their presence in matches, and the members of the group are now widely considered to be the most passionate group of fans in the Iraqi League.
-Ultras Green Harp have had two different logos.
-The group's first ever logo can be seen here, and the group's current logo can be seen here.
+Ultras Green Harp have had two different logos in their history.
+The group's current logo is shown on the left and the group's first ever logo can be seen here.

 FIVE INTERESTING FACTS